-- Whose annual income increases as a result of employment of a family member who was unemployed for one or more years previous to employment; - (2) Whose annual income increases as a result of increased earnings by a family member during participation in any economic self-sufficiency or other job training program; or - (3) Whose annual income increases, as a result of new employment or increased earnings of a family member, during or months within six after receiving assistance, benefits or services under state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PHA in consultation with the local agencies administering temporary assistance for families (TANF) Welfare-to-Work (WTW) programs.
-The
+- Whose annual income increases as a result of employment of a family member who was unemployed for one or more years previous to employment; - (2) Whose annual income increases as a result of increased earnings by a family member during participation in any economic self-sufficiency or other job training program; or - (3) Whose annual income increases, as a result of new employment or increased earnings of a family member, during or six months after receivina assistance, benefits or services under any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PHA in consultation with the local agencies administering temporary assistance for needv families (TANF) and

-TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance-provided that the total amount over a six-month period is at least \$500.
+Welfare-to-Work (WTW) programs.
+The TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance-provided that the total amount over a six-month period is at least \$500.